 Understanding Marathon Digital Holdings's Unusual Options Activity

-On Tuesday, shares of Marathon Digital Holdings (NASDAQ:MARA) saw unusual options activity.
-After the option alert, the stock price moved down to $22.16.
+Marathon Digital Holdings (NASDAQ:MARA) shares experienced unusual options activity on Wednesday.
+The stock price moved up to $24.69 following the option alert.

 Bullish And Bearish Sentiments